 The apron I’m wearing in the photo above was a gift.
 My friend had one monogrammed for me and also a matching one for Bob.
 What a great gift idea for couples!
 It’s on sale right now and under $15.
 Since it’s red and white striped, it not only looks festive at Christmas, but it works for July 4th, Labor Day, and Memorial Day cookouts too!

 What kitchen gadgets do you love?
 Leave me a comment and let me know.

 P.S.
-BTW, since we’re talking kitchen gadgets—my college-aged kids are crazy about this quesadilla maker and this panini maker.
-You might want to check them out if you’ve got kids that age to buy for this holiday season.
+BTW, since we’re talking kitchen gadgets—my young adult kids are crazy about this quesadilla maker and this panini maker.
+You might want to check them out if you’ve got kids that age!
 Oh, to be young and have a high metabolism once again, amirite?